 How preFlect uses Google Drive

-Reading this section is optional, and is provided for the more advanced users, who may want to know how preFlect uses their Google Drive account.
+Reading this section is optional, and is provided for advanced users, who may want to know how preFlect uses their Google Drive account, including what folders are created and how they are used.

 By default, your Google Drive account comes with 15Gb of storage, which is ample to store information about hundreds of events.
 If you run out of storage, you can delete older events from preFlect, or simply buy more storage on Google Drive.

-IMPORTANT: Modifying or deleting these folders might prevent you from publishing/revoking information about previously captured photographic events.
+IMPORTANT: Modifying or deleting these folders directly from Google Drive might prevent you from publishing/revoking information about previously captured photographic events.

-To help indentify which folders are published, they are listed in different colors, as follows:
+To help you identify which folders are published, they are listed in different colors, as follows:

 - Grey Folders - These folders are empty, and are initially created by preFlect in preparation for flecting

-- Green Folders - These folders contain "published" information about photographic events
+- Green Folders - These folders contain files that include published information about photographic events

-- Blue Folders - These folders represent events that were previously "published", and are now "revoked"
+- Blue Folders - These folders are empty, and represent events that were previously published, and are now revoked

-Each of these folders have a public, readonly share to anyone who has the unique full url to the folder.
+Each event folder has a public, readonly anonymous url share to anyone else who has the unique full url to the folder.
 This is how preFlect allows event information to be published and revoked to and from others who have a copy of a previously flected photograph.

 Please refer to the Getting Started guide for more information on setting up preFlect.